aws-samples/personalization-apis/README.md

 [AWS AppConfig](https://aws.amazon.com/systems-manager/features/appconfig/) is used to manage the configuration for the solution.
 With AppConfig you can easily create, manage, and deploy configuration changes as well as set deployment strategies to control roll out, bake time, and rollback changes.

+At deployment time, you can have the project automatically generate a [configuration](./docs/configuration.md) based the recommenders, campaigns, and event trackers in one or more Amazon Personalize dataset groups in your AWS environment.
+This is a great way to save a lot of time setting up the foundation of your configuration.
+You can then take this base configuration and customize it further to suit your needs.

 See the [Configuration](./docs/configuration.md) documentation for details.

 ## Installing and configuring the solution